prjctimg/huetiful/README.md

 [See the Quickstart here](https://huetiful-js.com/quickstart)

 ## Community

+We'd love to hear your feedback and suggestions :rocket:!

 [See the discussions](https://github.com/xml-wizard/huetiful/discussions) and just say hi, or share a coding meme (whatever breaks the ice🏔️)